A solvable algebra for massless fermions: Introduction

 \section{Introduction}

-Since the observation of neutrino oscillations it seems obvious that different from the photon and gluon as the two only massless bosons of the Standard Model (SM), all fermions carry a mass.
-Even though the mass spectrum reaches from small fractions of $\eV$ for neutrinos up to $175\GeV$ for the top quark, a hierarchy waiting still for an explanation beyond the SM, the fact that a fermion carries a mass allows to go to the rest frame of the particle and to observe both left-handed and right-handed states.
+As neutrino oscillations are observed in experiments, it seems obvious that all fermions carry a mass.
+Even though the mass spectrum reaches from small fractions of $\eV$ for neutrinos up to $175\GeV$ for the top quark, a hierarchy waiting still for an explanation, the fact that a fermion carries a mass allows to go to the rest frame of the particle and to observe both left-handed and right-handed states.

 Therefore, the concept of massless fermions, moving with the speed of light, has to be considered as an approximation.
 This approximation holds true if some of the masses of fermions interacting in a perturbative calculation can be neglected compared to other, larger fermion masses.
-However, while assuming a fermion to be massless, one not only obtains an essential simplification of the calulation but also different symmetries which are not given for fermions with small but finite mass.
-As an example, the breakdown of these symmetries can cause spin-flip effects where the result in the mass-zero limit differs from the result for massless fermions~\cite{Lee:1964is,Kleiss:1986ct, Jadach:1987ws,Smilga:1990uq,Contopanagos:1992fm,Falk:1993tf,Korner:1993dy, Groote:1996nc,Dittmaier:2002nd,Groote:2009zk}.
+However, while assuming a fermion to be massless, one not only obtains an essential simplification of the calculation but also different symmetries which are not given for fermions with small but finite mass.
+As an example, the breakdown of these symmetries can cause spin-flip effects where the result in the mass-zero limit differs from the result for massless fermions~\cite{Lee:1964is,Jadach:1984hwn, Kleiss:1986ct,Jadach:1987ws,Smilga:1990uq,Contopanagos:1992fm,Falk:1993tf, Korner:1993dy,Groote:1996nc,Dittmaier:2002nd,Groote:2009zk}.
 This effect can be understood as a discontinuity in freezing the spin of the fermion.
-However, to the best of our knowledge a deeper understanding of these effects is still missing.
+However, to the best of our knowledge, a deeper understanding of these effects is still missing.